• Skip to primary navigation

 Tips and tricks

-If you have an immersion blender, transfer your stock pot from the stove to the countertop, then use your immersion blender to blend the soup until smooth.
+Using an immersion blender - Transfer your stock pot from the stove to the countertop, then use your immersion blender to blend the soup until smooth.
 It can be blended right in the same pot it was cooked in.

 Frequently asked questions